falon/RBL/README.md

 - php-imap, php-xml and Splunk SDK for the SPAM Learn Observer

 ## Basic Installation
 Unfortunately I don't have time to provide a very stupid user installation.
-Sorry, you must follow the instructions.
+Sorry, you must follow these lapidary instructions.

 Install via composer.